home-assistant/home-assistant.io/source/_integrations/sensor.mqtt.markdown

   required: false
   type: template
 name:
   description: The name of the MQTT sensor.
-Can be set to `None` if only the device name is relevant.
+Can be set to `null` if only the device name is relevant.
   required: false
   type: string
   default: MQTT Sensor